ojusave/music_recommendation_pgvector/README.md

 - **"sad piano music"** → "Lonely Day (piano cover)" by System Of A Down (55.6%)
 - **"upbeat rock songs"** → "Rock It" by Sub Focus (54.2%)

-*Results show similarity scores from the live demo*

 ## Prerequisites
 - Python 3.9+